babs12316/pizza-store/README.md

 ### Project Structure
 - All component are stored in components folder
-- In for each component a serprate folder is created
+- For each component a serprate folder is created in components
 - This folder contains all files related to component such as js,css,test